Keysight/cyperf/deployment/aws/terraform/CyPerf-on-AWS-1-App-2-Agents-Add-On/README.md

 ## Optional Variables
 ```
+terraform.aws.auto.tfvars
 terraform.optional.auto.tfvars
 ```
-You **MAY** uncomment one or more lines as needed in this file and replace values to match your particular environment.
+You **MAY** uncomment one or more lines as needed in these files and replace values to match your particular environment.

 ## Required Usage
 ```
-terraform init
-terraform apply -auto-approve
-terraform destroy -auto-approve
+make all
+make clean
 ```

 ## Optional Usage
 ```
-terraform validate
+make validate
-terraform plan
+make plan
-terraform state list
+make state
-terraform output
+make output
 ```